 Licensed Professional Counselor

-Taking care of your mental health and adding to your self-care.
-I use a collaborative, non-judgmental, skilled, warm and caring approach.
+Helping you take care of your mental health, personal growth, and relationships.
+I use a collaborative, skilled, & kind-hearted approach.

 Lake Oswego, 97035

 Provides telehealth services

 My clients are looking to move away from avoidant behaviors and more fully engage with their lives.
 They are juggling work stress, family dynamics, parenting, or major life transitions such as a new career or post-college life.
 Couples who are looking to reconnect, be proactive, and regain a sense of partnership.
 I’m humbled by my clients’ vulnerability and willingness to examine their lives and make changes that make sense for them.
 They're focusing on their mental health and self-care.

 Our therapeutic relationship is the most important predictor of success in therapy.
 My main focus is creating an environment where you feel heard, validated, and have a safe space to express your thoughts, emotions, and experiences.
 Together we can move towards having more connection, vulnerability and authenticity in your relationships.

 Acceptance & Commitment Therapy aims to become more cognitively flexible, more engaged in the present, take committed action steps towards change, and become more connected to your personal values.
 It centers around finding ways to live more intentionally in the moment and act in ways that are more helpful to yourself.